ViralTexts/gtr-clusters/clusters/18730709-sn84028385-IfIShouldDieTonight.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+If f should die to-night,
+My friends would look upon my quiet face
+Bciore thev laid&#x27;it in its resting place.
-eath had left it almost fair;
+And deem that death had left it almost fair;
 And, laying snow-white flowers against my
 hair,
 Would smooth it down In tearful tenderness,